HarshVaragiya/Chat-Application/README.md

 Server must be Running, Otherwise the connection will be refused

-Should work out of the box, atlease for Same LAN
+Should work out of the box, atleast for device on LAN

->> NOT SECURE
+>> NOT SECURE :
 this application is transmitting data in plaintext(encoded text but..) it can be easily intercepted and hence DO NOT Transmit any sensitive data on it! data can be easily intercepted with wireshark or similar tool.